sebastianulm/BBImporter/README.md

 The Process is very similar to the built in Importers.

 ### Animations
-Still very much work in Progress.
 Needs to be imported as Hierarchy.
 BlockBench uses Groups to animate, so this importer creates empty game objects for groups and animates their transforms.
+Due to how Unity (and hierarchical models in general) work, transform positions will be different in Unity than in Blockbench

 ### Planned features
-- Fixing Bugs first, then moving on to more stuff
-- (new Settings) Shared Material, use MaterialPropertyBlock on renderer to set texture
 - (Feature) Texture-Deduplication
-- (new Setting) Shared material, the generated GOs will have a shared material.
-Useful for pallete textures
 - (Feature) Runtime Script that retains some parsed form of the parsed Model file
 - (Feature) Animation bezier if compatible with Unities animation system